 Thank you for your interest in the Peoria County Bar Association Diversity Scholarship program.
 A goal of the Peoria County Bar Association (the “PCBA”) is to diversify its membership by providing financial assistance to law students who show interest in practicing law in the Peoria area and part of a minority group that is historically underrepresented in the legal profession.
-The PCBA, through the Peoria County Bar Association Foundation, will award $5,000.00 in financial assistance annually to an applicant or divide the award among two or more applicants.
+The PCBA, through the Peoria County Bar Association Foundation, will award financial assistance annually to an one or more applicants.
 The Diversity Committee of the PCBA will select the recipient or recipients.
 The decision of the committee is final.
 Demonstrated need for financial assistance will be considered.
+Submissions are due by Thursday, August 12, 2021.

 1) an entering first-year law student;